 “This baseline examination determines knowledge about patient health needs, current health status and patient goals for personal health outcomes, including health promotion and wellness counseling,” she says.

 Differentiating normal from abnormal is an important skill, Zucchero explains.

 Some examples of major abnormal findings are changes in normal respiratory rate that indicates respiratory distress, or a change in skin color such as pallor that may indicate anemia or jaundice that typically indicates liver problems.

 Generally, the human body is bilaterally symmetrical.
 When you are examining a patient, make note of any unusual asymmetry.
 If a patient is weaker on one side than another, or has a limited range of motion, or one side seems limper or otherwise different from the other side, there could be an underlying neurological or musculoskeletal issue.

 The nurse must always introduce themselves to the patient, verify they are with the correct patient, and explain what they will be doing, adds Zucchero.

 This is a good time to start with a review of paperwork and build a relationship before the physical portion of the exam is started, Ferere says.

-It is also the appropriate time to talk about patient’s personal preferences about undressing for exam, as well as lighting needs, the temperature of the room and any pain or areas of discomfort.
+It is also the appropriate time to talk about the patient’s personal preferences about undressing for the exam, as well as lighting needs, the temperature of the room and any pain or areas of discomfort.